-The Corporate Governance Framework in place for 2019/20 has been reviewed and updated following extensive consultation.
-The revised version will be ratified in July 2020
+The Corporate Governance Framework in place for 2020/21 has been reviewed and updated following extensive consultation.
+The revised version was ratified in November 2020.

 3) The Governance Framework

 The CC has continued to ensure that appropriate management and reporting arrangements are in place to enable him to satisfy himself that his approach to corporate governance is both adequate and effective and supports the OPCC.
 These include: